Thanks to all those who participated in the ITAG Workshop on Twice Exceptionality!

 Training educators to meet the academic and affective needs of twice exceptional students is a critical need in Iowa.
 ITAG’s spring workshop for gifted and special needs educators and administrators will assist district teams in developing plans to address these challenges and to learn instructional approaches that emphasize rigor.
 Teachers and all educational personnel can benefit from professional development on the characteristics and performance of twice exceptional students, which will increase the probability that these students will be identified and appropriately served with both gifted and special education services.
 Each team attending will leave with a district plan draft for serving twice exceptional students as well as strategies designed to provide appropriate classroom instruction.

-Presenters include Megan Foley-Nicpon from the University of Iowa and Rebecca Lopez and Julie MacKissock from Cherry Creek School District, Greenwood Village, Colorado.
-Iowa educators will share their approaches in breakout sessions.
+Hear from keynote presenters Megan Foley-Nicpon from the University of Iowa and Rebecca Lopez and Julie MacKissock from Cherry Creek School District, Greenwood Village, Colorado.

 Each team attending will leave with a district plan draft for serving twice exceptional students as well as strategies designed to provide appropriate classroom instruction.
 Register four people from your district and ITAG will waive the registration fee for one administrator from your district!
 Contact email@example.com for more information.